ShaikhaS97/Task-2---Part-b/README.md

 # Task 2 Part-b
-Note: I made some changes to task 1 code due to some layout problems when I used app inventor The new code has been uploaded to this repository.
+Note: I made some changes to the old task 1 code due to some layout problems when I used app inventor The new code has been uploaded to this repository.